SamLiyan/BIOL-7800/README.md

 ## Background
 Whole-genome sequencing produces raw reads that need to be assembled into contigs and then annotated before they are biologically useful.
-This project builds a small, reproducible pipeline that takes public paired-end Illumina reads from *E. coli*, assembles them de novo with SKESA, compares the assembly against the reference genome, and annotates the assembly with Prokka.
+This assignment builds a small, reproducible pipeline that takes public paired-end Illumina reads from *E. coli*, assembles them de novo with SKESA, compares the assembly against the reference genome, and annotates the assembly with Prokka.